umami-hep/puma/docs/examples/tutorial-plotting.md

 For the following tasks you can re-use the code that loads the h5 file or just extend your python script from this task.

-??? info "Hint: How can I Load a h5 File with Python?"
+??? info "Hint: How can I load an h5 file with Python?"

     You can find the documentation of `h5py` [here](https://docs.h5py.org/en/stable/quick.html).